Demand Side Employment Initiative (DSEI)

 Human Resources Training and Collateral

-• The Society for Human Resource Management (SHRM) is creating a customized version of their Employing Abilities at Work program that is specific to California state policy, law, and cultural considerations.
+• The Society for Human Resource Management (SHRM) Foundation created the California Employing Abilities at Work Certificate Program and is specific to California state policy, law, and cultural considerations.

 • This California-specific certificate program aims to expand knowledge and awareness of building inclusive workplaces by engaging learners who are future and current HR professionals and learning managers.

-• SHRM certifications increase pay for HR professionals, and this certification program would be worth a minimum of 10 credits for current HR professionals’ recertification.
+• SHRM certifications increase pay for HR professionals, and this certification program is worth a minimum of 10 credits for current HR professionals’ recertification.

-• SHRM will develop a curriculum guide/lesson plan for community colleges and will partner with community colleges to implement this certification to strengthen HR professionals' knowledge, skills, and abilities to attract, hire, and retain Californians with disabilities.
+• SHRM developed the curriculum guide and lesson plan and partnered with community colleges, including MiraCosta College, Chaffey College, and Cosumnes River College, to implement this certification, strengthening HR professionals' knowledge, skills, and abilities to attract, hire, and retain Californians with disabilities.

-• HR professionals and hiring managers will gain knowledge and practical skills about disability inclusion in the workplace, which will lead to large-scale, systemic change in the equitable hiring opportunities.
+• HR professionals and hiring managers gain knowledge and practical skills in disability inclusion in the workplace, driving large-scale, systemic change in equitable hiring opportunities.